Recoskie/AI-Matrix/docs/Examples.md

   <br /><br />

-  So now we are adding 711 more in the fourth dimension.
+  So now we are adding 711 more in the fourth-dimension.

   <br /><br />